nest/nest-simulator/doc/htmldoc/faqs/qa-precise-spike-times.rst

 A: Yes, even though network dynamics may be chaotic, for many neuron models relevant to Computational Neuroscience the dynamics of the single neuron is not.
-Examples are integrate-and-fire models with linear subthreshold dynamics and the AdEx model considered in `Hanuschkin (2010) <http://dx.doi.org/10.3389/fninf.2010.00113>`__.
+Examples are integrate-and-fire models with linear :hxt_ref:`subthreshold dynamics` and the AdEx model considered in `Hanuschkin (2010) <http://dx.doi.org/10.3389/fninf.2010.00113>`__.
 In these cases it is possible to study the accuracy of a solution of the single neuron dynamics.